Zylann/godot_fastnoise/README.md

 You have to get the source code of Godot to compile it with the module.
 Copy the contents of the repository inside a `fastnoise`  directory under Godot's `modules` folder.
 The name is important for the module to compile properly.

-Example git command: `git clone https://github.com/Zylann/godot_opensimplex.git opensimplex`
+Example git command: `git clone https://github.com/Zylann/godot_fastnoise.git fastnoise`